getutrack/utrack/deploy/selfhost/README.md

 ### Proceed with setup

-Above steps will set you ready to install and start youtrack services.
+Above steps will set you ready to install and start utrack services.

 Lets get started by running the `./setup.sh` command.